Reinstalling a Becker Mexico cassette in a 1979 450SE

 The Becker 374 Mexico Cassette Vollstereo Reverse was the standard radio installed in the S-Class from 1979-1981 models in Australia.
 It was seen on the last of the W116s and I believe the early W126 too.
 This radio replaced the 485, the last of the pinstripe models in the W116s.
 It was the last of the older style radios with knobs to be found on the S-Class before the digital display radios were introduced.

-The most significant difference between the Becker 374 and the similar looking Europa was the auto reverse function.
-The Europa was found in W123 models of […]
+The most significant difference between the Becker 374 and the similar looking Europa was the auto tune feature.
+This is commonly known as the ‘Wunderbar’.
+This […]

 Becker 868 Operation Instructions

-In most countries, the CD Player was an optional extra even on the 560 models, but Mercedes-Benz Australia priced them so high they needed justification for the difference between […]
+In most countries, the CD Player was an optional extra even on the 560 models, but Mercedes-Benz Australia priced them so high they needed justification for […]

 Planning Becker radio installs